-A student may apply for this government-assisted loan after completing the Free Application for Federal Student Aid (FAFSA).
+A student may apply for these government-assisted loans (subsidized and unsubsidized) after completing the Free Application for Federal Student Aid (FAFSA).
 Repayment begins six months after the student ceases to be enrolled at least half-time.

 Direct Parent Loan for Undergraduate Students (PLUS)